Portland Timbers: Broadcasting

 From 2023, every Timbers match is available to stream via MLS Season Pass on the Apple TV app.
 Prior to Apple, the Timbers were a regular staple on local television in the Portland area, both cable and over-the-air.

 Before 2023, regular-season games not televised by Major League Soccer's national television partners were broadcast by Root Sports Northwest.
 Selected games were broadcast in English by Fox affiliate KPTV (channel 12) or its co-owned MyNetworkTV affiliate KPDX (channel 49).
-It was formerly broadcast in Spanish by Estrella TV affiliate KGW-DT3 (channel 8.3) from its inception until 2018 with the station ended its affiliation on the subchannel.
+It was formerly broadcast in Spanish by Estrella TV affiliate KGW-DT3 (channel 8.3) from its inception until 2018 when the station ended its affiliation on the subchannel.
 Beginning in 2012, the team launched a regional syndication network, the Portland Timbers Broadcast Network, which provides the Timbers' over-the-air game coverage to additional markets.
 Partners of the network included the second digital subchannel of NBC affiliate KTVZ (channel 21.2) in Bend, Fox affiliate KEVU (channel 23) in Eugene and MyNetworkTV affiliate KFBI-LD (channel 48) in Medford.
 KPTV also airs a weekly highlight show, Timbers in 30, on Friday evenings; any future Timbers content remains unaffected by the 2023 Apple deal and teams will still be allowed to have local TV partners.

-On the radio, all Timbers games are broadcast in English on KXL (750 AM, "The Game") and are simulcast in Spanish on KXET (1150 AM and 93.FM, "La Gran D").
-KXL also airs Talk Timbers, a weekly radio show dedicated to the team and soccer.
+On the radio, all Timbers games are broadcast in English on KXTG (750 AM, "The Game") and are simulcast in Spanish on KXET (1150 AM and 93.FM, "La Gran D").
+KXTG also airs Talk Timbers, a weekly radio show dedicated to the team and soccer.